 The universe of Title IV generators corresponds largely but not entirely to the 25 MW and larger category of resources currently covered by RGGI.
-Part 75 data are not only used for Title IV purposes.
-RGGI has already appropriated this data source, and uses it to populate CO2 emission information contained in the RGGI COATS.
+RGGI uses these Part 75 data to populate CO2 emission information contained in the RGGI COATS.
 According to RGGI, "regulated power plants are required to report data necessary to quantify CO2 emissions to RGGI participating states," and: